teshomei/theft-and-loss-of-controlled-substances/README.md

 | `Step 3 - Click Trust` | <img src="step3.png" width="50%"> |
 | `Step 4 - Click a .malloynb file` | <img src="step4.png" width="50%"> |
 | `Step 5 - Press Run` | <img src="step5.png" width="50%"> |

+## Acknowledgements

+#### Thank you to The Data Liberation Project for sourcing and providing the data that made this analysis possible
+#### Thank you to Gonzaga University for including this work through our data science course